Scott's TV Setup

 Call #2 - At some point after the above situation, realizing that my cable bill just kept increasing, I called the cable company and told them I wanted to cancel.
 Instead of actually cancelling, they transfered me to a "customer retention specialist", who not only backed off on the price increase but offered me a rate that was lower than what I was paying (which kind of pissed me off even more).
 When I resisted and mentioned the possibility of missing football games, she told me about the free antenna offer.
 I told her, "Yes, I know about that.
 I already got the antenna and I've decided to just use that for TV.
 Thank you for the free antenna."

-Note also that the biggest problem with these special offers is that you're gonna be back in the same situation in a year or two when they decide to increase their price again.
+Note also that the biggest problem with these special offers is that they are "introductory" offers for a limited time.
+Therefore, you're gonna be back in the same situation in a year or two when the offer ends.
+Or there will just be a normal rate increase.
 It's just a never-ending cycle.

 So, while I immediately eliminated my monthly cable bill, one big misconception is that I no longer pay for TV.
 If you're intending to save money, I don't know if cancelling cable will ultimately do that for you.
 Maybe it will, depending on your needs.
 In my case, I just wanted control.
 I hated those two-year contracts that locked me in.
 Yes, the cost was of course a big concern, but the main thing I needed was control.